Loomie/codebreaker-game/README.md

 You need a TLS (SSL) certificate for HTTP/2 (HTTPS).
 Put a link to your certificate chain and key file as `cert.pem` and `key.pem` in the folder `server/`.

+You can configure on which port the server runs with the environment variable `CODEBREAKER_PORT` (default: 12034).

 ## Start

+The server runs on port 12034 by default.
+So point your browser to `https://<yourserver>:12034/`.
+You can change the port by setting the environment variable `CODEBREAKER_PORT`.

+### Background service (daemon)

 It is recommended to manage the service with systemd.
 A template service file is included.
 You need to create a copy and modify the path and maybe user name.